EmpaEconversion/aurora-unicycler/README.md

 ## Overview
 `aurora-unicycler` defines a universal battery cycling protocol that can be exported to different formats.

+See the [docs](https://empaeconversion.github.io/aurora-unicycler/) for more details.

 ## Features
-- Define a cycling protocol based on a Python Pydantic model, with validation
+- Define a cycling protocol in Python or JSON
-- Save a unicycler protocol as a human-readable .json
-- Export protocols into different formats:
+- Export the protocol to different formats
   - Biologic .mps
   - Neware .xml
   - tomato 0.2.3 .json